 PRACTICE

-Chrysalis aims to deliver capacity-building and process exploration on par with what is offered in city centres.
+WRITHE aims to deliver capacity-building and process exploration on par with what is offered in city centres.
 Our initial model takes two approaches to providing tangible growth: 1) first identify what learnings can be shared and facilitated by internal members, then 2) invest in external expertise to bolster the knowledge gaps.
 This learner-led model is an inversion of the tertiary model, whereby voracious students gather themselves, choose their most needed coursework, and find teachers for hire.

 When we refer to artists in our practice (and in our language here), our definition includes artists across various disciplines looking to develop their own projects while tapping into a peer group for reciprocal support, learning, and critique.
 These artists can include (but is not limited to) actors, dancers, choreographers, musicians, producers, directors, composers, writers, visual artists, sound and lighting designers, multimedia artists and creative technologists.